ndomah1/Seattle-Airbnb-Market-Analysis-in-Tableau/README.md

 ## Dataset

-The dataset (https://www.kaggle.com/datasets/airbnb/seattle) consists of Airbnb properties with the following details:
+The dataset (available on [Kaggle](https://www.kaggle.com/datasets/airbnb/seattle)) consists of Airbnb properties with the following details:

 - **Listing ID**: Unique identifier for each property.
 - **Zipcode**: Geographic location of the listing.